 Navigating Trucking and Family – Ways to Balance Family Life and Life on the Road

 Trucking careers aren’t you’re average nine to five.
 Sometimes there are days or even weeks spent on the road.
 This can sometimes lead to less home time.
-At CRST Dedicated our truckers matter to us, that’s why we’ve provided this list of helpful tips for truckers on navigating the balance between trucking and family.
+At CRST Dedicated our truckers matter to us, that’s why we’ve provided this list of helpful tips for truckers on ways to balance family life and life on the road.

 Stay organized: stick to a schedule that works for you

 This can be achieved in multiple ways.
 One way is to be proactive by finding the right routes to help increase your chances of a timely return home.
 In fact, choosing a dedicated route allows you to enjoy more home time as well as a consistent schedule without missing out on the great pay and benefits.

 Another thing to keep in mind is to mark important dates in your calendar.
 Truckers can get busy, so instead of risking forgetting about your kid’s big soccer game only to remember once you’re miles away from home, mark those dates in your calendar as soon and as far ahead of time as possible so you can be sure you’re able to attend those important events.

 Take advantage of tech: touch base with your loved ones often

 We’re living in the 21st century, so take advantage of it.
 30 years ago Facetime, texting and social media were non-existent, making consistent communication with loved ones much more challenging.
 Talk with your friends and family and pick specific days and times to facetime or chat.
 Even on days where you or they can’t make it, you can still record and send video clips so you’re always to stay in touch.